BrentChesny/synacor-challenge/README.md

 # Synacor Challenge
-My implementation of the VM for the [Synacor Challenge](https://challenge.synacor.com).
+My implementation of the [Synacor Challenge](https://challenge.synacor.com).

 Completed on December 12, 2015.